yoland68/rfcs/README.md

 # rfcs
-RFCs for substantial changes to ComfyUI core.
+RFCs for substantial changes to ComfyUI core, APIs, and standards.

 ## What is an RFC?